‘People Are Turning Into Monsters’: Americans Vote and Brace for Chaos

 Pennsylvania’s Democratic attorney general responded on Twitter: “FACT CHECK: Our elections are over when all the votes are counted.
 But if your lawyers want to try us, we’d be happy to defeat you in court one more time.”

-On the eve of the election, Trump was even darker about that state in a tweet that was flagged by the platform because “some or all of the content shared in this Tweet is disputed and might be misleading about an election or other civic process.”
+On the eve of the election, Trump was even darker about that state in a tweet that was flagged by Twitter because “some or all of the content shared in this Tweet is disputed and might be misleading about an election or other civic process.”

 “The Supreme Court decision on voting in Pennsylvania is a VERY dangerous one,” Trump tweeted Monday night.
 “It will allow rampant and unchecked cheating and will undermine our entire systems of laws.
 It will also induce violence in the streets.
 Something must be done!”